 Ice cream is a must with Cherry Dump Cake!
 Either vanilla or butter pecan are delicious with it.

-You could also use whipped cream instead of ice cream.
+You could also use whipped cream or whipped topping (like Cool Whip).

 I recommend serving the cake warm.
 You can either serve it warm from the oven, or warm up individual portions in the microwave for 20–30 seconds each.